-While someone will inevitably have to be the sober driver if you’re not travelling with a tour, everyone on your Hunter Valley road trip team should enjoy a full day of wine and beer tasting – yes, beer is also on the menu.
-But the Hunter’s big four are their semillon, which is crisp and citrusy in its youth and honeys with age, a peachy chardonnay, lively verdelho and a medium bodied, savoury shiraz.
+Everyone who visits the Hunter Valley should enjoy a full day of wine tasting.
+The Hunter’s big four are their: semillon (which is crisp and citrusy in its youth and honeys with age); a peachy chardonnay; lively verdelho; and a medium-bodied, savoury shiraz.

 And while it’s true you could spend weeks adventuring around the hills knocking on cellar doors, we know not everyone’s got time for that.
 So, we’ve pulled together some of our favourite spots to check out.
 Come thirsty, book a group tour (we went with Grape to Glass wine tours and they were ace) and get ready to drink some seriously good vino.